140 illegal Bangladeshi migrants deported from Libya | www.lokmattimes.com

 140 illegal Bangladeshi migrants deported from Libya

-The International Organization for Migration (IOM) on Friday said it deported 140 illegal Bangladeshi migrants to their country of origin.
+Tripoli, Oct 31 The International Organization for Migration (IOM) said that it has deported 140 illegal Bangladeshi migrants to their country of origin.

-The migrants, including nine with medical conditions, were assisted to return to Bangladesh from Benghazi on Thursday, in the first Voluntary Humanitarian Return (VHR) flight from the city since the resumption of the IOM's VHR program, the IOM said in a statement.
+The migrants, including nine with medical conditions, were assisted to return to Bangladesh from Benghazi last week, in the first Voluntary Humanitarian Return (VHR) flight from the city since the resumption of the IOM's VHR program, Xinhua news agency quoted the UN migration agency as saying.

 Libya has been suffering insecurity and chaos since the fall of its leader Muammar Gaddafi in 2011, making the North African country a preferred point of departure for illegal migrants who want to cross the Mediterranean Sea to European shores.